icgi/Reliable-and-Efficient-Tissue-Segmentation-in-Whole-Slide-Images/README.md

  --resenc \                   # Use the Residual Encoder network (resource-heavy and significant increase in inference time).
  --lowres \                   # Use 20 um/px instead of 10 um/px model (Much faster with similar performance to original model).
  --b01 \                      # Get output in binary [0,1] instead of [0,255].
+ --generate_pdf               # Creates a pdf comparing each scan to the predicted tissue mask (requires a full run of segmentation as pdf is generated at the end).
  --continue_prediction        # Continue prediction if output already exists in path.
 ```